axiom-org/axiom/testnet/README.md

 you change the firewall rules later, you may also need to change the firewall rules in the Google Cloud config (as opposed to Kubernetes).
 See: https://console.cloud.google.com/networking/firewalls/list .
 This process is likely to break confusingly so be sure to emotionally steel yourself.

-To find the external ip, run:
+Making the cserver ip static is a bit more annoying.
+To find the external ip for the cserver, run:

 ```
 kubectl get services